ThomasBuzer/Master_thesis/README.md

 ### list

 The list folder allows to build and compile multiple architectures in one go.
-The architecture are single convolution layers which parameters are stored in a csv file inside the folder. all the models can the be built with the multi_builder.sh script which
+The architecture are single convolution layers which parameters are stored in a csv file inside the folder. all the models can the be built with the multi_builder.sh script which compiles all the architectures and store them in the build/compiled_model folder.

+### singleC

+This folder contains tools to generate a lot of networks to assess single weight leakage.
+To save time, it has been decided not to quantize random models because it takes too much time.
+The randomness is added by modifying the binary quantized model.
+This means that the creation of a model takes less than one second which is really efficient.

+The generator.py script compiles these models based on an original network which have been quantized.
+The weights of the model have been identified in the file with a hex compare software.
+The generator then replaces the weights with random or fixed weights depending on the application.

+The file_handler.py script is mandatory to deal with the transfer of the xmodels to the ZCU104 board.

+The idea is to launch both the generator.py and file_handler.py to handle models creation and transfer while the collect_pico_weights.py collects the traces.